Everyday Healthy Recipes

 How to prepare the carrots

-Peel and finely grate the carrots when you are ready to make the recipe.
+Peel then finely grate the carrots when you are ready to make the recipe.
 I do not recommend doing this step in advance as the carrots will start releasing moisture after a while.
 I also do not recommend buying ready grated carrots for this recipe.

 Step-by-step recipe instructions